 Facebook

-Can Dental Filling prevent Implant in future?
+Can a Dental Filling Prevent a Dental Implant in the Future?

 dental filling

-What to do for dental caries?
+What to do for dental caries?Β

 Cavities are shallow pits and can be easily detected during an oral prophylaxis appointment.
 Cavities must be immediately treated with pit and fissure sealants.
 This helps to prevent further decay and root canal treatment.
 Moderate cavities are slightly deeper and do not reach the pulp but can be treated with a dental filling.
 Patients with moderate tooth decay present with pain and sensitivity to heat and cold.
 Cavities very close to the pulp can treated with various pulp capping agents.